cottsak/hammerprojectdotcom/_posts/2023-01-06-lambda-js-gh-actions.markdown

 I hope you found this interesting.
 I'm constantly amazed at what can be accomplished if you set your mind to a clear goal.

 <!--
-todo: talk in present tense instead of past. `s/was/is` ??

 todo: post to PROD, the add footer: discuss on HN, or dev.to
 todo: read 30m of `The Elements of Style` and do a 15m timebox edit of the post.
 -->